"Memory foam" approach to unsupervised learning

-~ {\bf Discussion.} The memory foam approach presented here might pave the way to create a new generation of information processing machines.
-Unlike both digital computers and neural networks, these devices will be fully analogue and in this sense closer to biological brains.
+~ {\bf Discussion.} The memory foam approach presented here could pave the way to create a new generation of information processing machines.
+Unlike digital computers or discrete-state neural networks, these devices will be fully analogue and in this sense closer to biological brains.
 The proposed approach assumes naturally unsupervised learning, which is traditionally more challenging than other types of learning; however, supervision can be implemented at any stage, if required.
 Also, the ``memory foam" can combine learning with pattern recognition, i.e. function in the ``on-line learning" regime.
+With a musical example we demonstrated how hierarchies of patterns can be created in a dynamical way, by going from single notes to their combinations.
 The importance of being able to create hierarchies of patterns in AI devices cannot be overestimated (see e.g. \cite{Hawkins_Intelligence}).
-With a musical example we demonstrated how hierarchies of patterns can be created in a dynamical way, by going from single notes to their combinations.

-A famous major problem, arising in connection with AI performance, is the so-called ``curse of dimensionality".
-As the problem becomes more complicated, the number of states of a traditional AI device grows very quickly, and becomes too large for the computer memory, or the connectivity of artificial NNs.
-The ``curse" can be worked around \cite{Powell}, but there is always a price (e.g. the duration of calculations).
-The ``memory foam" device would not require connectivity similar to that in NNs, and might provide a solution to the ``curse" problem.